ZPVIP/wechat-decipher-macos/README.md

 ## Will Tencent ban my WeChat account?

 Hopefully not.
-Most processing is done offline on the macOS client, and the overhead of DTrace should be neglectable.
+Most processing is done offline on the macOS client, and the overhead of DTrace should be negligible, so there is little chance they will catch you.

 ## Version Information